 Let's Start With The Swarmers

-Most homeowners don't even realize that the appearance of ant and termite swarmers is usually an indication that a mature colony is already living in their walls.
+Most homeowners don't even realize that the appearance of ant and termite swarmers usually indicates that a mature colony is already living in their walls.
 They wonder how all these winged insects found their way inside and start looking for a way to seal things up.
-Some even believe that winged ants are a species of ant, instead of seeing them for what they are: winged reproductives.
+Some even believe that winged ants are a species of ant instead of seeing them for what they are: winged reproductives.
 There are many jobs in an ant colony.
-Some ants are workers, some are soldiers and some are made to reproduce.
+Some ants are workers, some are soldiers, and some are made to reproduce.
 The same is true for termites.

 Though these two swarmers behave similarly and are both breed to mate and form a new nest, carpenter ants and termites are not created equal.
 When it comes to causing damage, termites are the clear winner.
 That is why it is important to tell them apart.
 Here are the three main ways these two wood chewers are different.

 Though both have two antennae, they do not look the same.
 Termite antennae are straight and appear as if they are made of tiny balls.
-Carpenter ant antennae have more of a stick-like quality to them, and a sort of elbow joint in the middle, that give them a bend.
+Carpenter ant antennae have more of a stick-like quality to them and a sort of elbow joint in the middle that gives them a bend.

-Carpenter ants and termites both have two pairs of wings, but termite wings stack on top of each other, making them look like one big white wing.
-Ant wings can always be distinguished as left and right sides by looking at the hind section where there is a notable cleft between the sets.
+Carpenter ants and termites have two pairs of wings, but termite wings stack on top of each other, making them look like one big white wing.
+Ant wings can always be distinguished as left and right sides by looking at the hind section with a notable cleft between the sets.

 Termites are wood eaters that dine on the cellulose found in wood products.
-Carpenter ants, on the other hand, eat a variety of things, like pet food, meats, syrup, honey, sugar, jelly, fruit and other sweets.
+On the other hand, Carpenter ants eat a variety of things, like pet food, meats, syrup, honey, sugar, jelly, fruit, and other sweets.
 They do not eat wood but rather excavate the wood to create galleries for nesting.